pzuraq/guides-source/guides/v3.1.0/101-tutorial/creating-the-contact-list.md

 }
 ```

-As you can see, `filteredContacts` is a standard class getter function, and it
+As you can see, we've added `filteredContacts` as a standard class getter
-returns the `contacts` array filtered by the `searchValue`.
-The only unusual
+function which returns the `contacts` array filtered by the `searchValue`.
+We
+also added class fields for `contacts` and `searchValue`, but those are only
+there for us to remember that the values exist on the class, they don't change
+any of the functionality of those fields.

-thing we've added here is the `@computed` decorator.
-This decorator memoizes the
+The only unusual thing we've added here is the `@computed` decorator.
+This
-getter - it caches its value until one of the dependent keys passed to it (in
+decorator memoizes the getter - it caches its value until one of the dependent
-this case, `'contacts'` and `'searchValue'`) changes.
-This way we don't do more
+keys passed to it (in this case, `'contacts'` and `'searchValue'`) changes.
+This
-work than we need to.
-It also allows Ember to know when a value has updated and
+way we don't do more work than we need to.
+It also allows Ember to know when a
-when it needs to rerender, otherwise it wouldn't know to rerender the `each`
+value has updated and when it needs to rerender, otherwise it wouldn't know to
-loop when `searchValue` changes.
+rerender the `each` loop when `searchValue` changes.

 Let's update the template to use our new `filteredContacts` property: